Grutschus/botender/docs/_posts/2023-12-12-Interaction-Component.md

 The use of a FSM allows for a rule-based conversation flow with Botender.
 Hence, the FSM provides a predictable flow of interaction, where each state can be developed and tested independently.
 This enhances maintainability.

 The states in Botender's Interaction Manager are listed below:
+- The `Greeting State`: It initiates the interaction with a welcoming message.
+Botender greets the user using pre-defined phrases and gestures.
+After the greeting is completed, the FSM transitions to the Introduction State.
+- The `Introduction State`: This state involves listening to the user's response and extracting the user's name using natural language processing techniques.
+It handles the introduction of the user to the robot.
+- The `Acknowledge Emotion State`: This state acknowledges the user's current emotional state as determined by the User Perception subsystem.
+It responds with appropriate gestures and comments based on the perceived emotion.
+To conclude the interaction, it leads to the Farewell State.
+- The `Farewell State`: The final state which concludes the interaction.
+Botender bids farewell to the user with a friendly and positive gesture.
+- The `Search State`:

+At any state, the system may return to the Greeting State, if the user disappears.